deckhouse/virtualization/docs/USER_GUIDE.md

 ### Attaching USB Device to VM

 After the [USBDevice](/modules/virtualization/cr.html#usbdevice) resource is available in a namespace, it can be attached to a virtual machine.
-To attach a USB device to a virtual machine, add the device to the `.spec.usbDevices` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource specification:
+To attach a USB device to a virtual machine, add the device to the `.spec.usbDevices` resource field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource specification:

 ```bash
 d8 k apply -f - <<EOF